GomezMig03/dd-frontend/README.md

 # DD Frontend
 A lightweight Frontend for the DD utility, made in [neutralino.js](https://github.com/neutralinojs/neutralinojs) with the [Bonnev's vite react neutralino template.](https://github.com/Bonnev/vite-react-neutralino-template)

+> [!WARNING]
+> The dd utility is powerful but potentially dangerous.
+It performs exactly as instructed without confirmation, which can lead to data loss, file corruption, or damage to partitions or drives.
+Be careful with your use of this app.

 ## How to develop
 To develop this you'll need git, node and npm.
 First start by cloning the repo